-The Lather (Interior Systems Mechanic) Apprenticeship Program consists of four modules where apprentices learn how to install, handle, build and apply materials that are used in the construction of ceilings and walls.
+The Lather (aka Wall & Ceiling Installer, or Interior Systems Mechanic) Apprenticeship Program consists of three Levels where apprentices learn how to install, handle, build and apply materials that are used in the construction of ceilings and walls.
 Through a combination of hands-on learning and classroom time, Lather Apprentices become well-rounded journeypersons prepared for any challenge.
 Lathers are also called Wall and Ceiling Installers.

-The program usually takes about four years to complete, with a total of 14 weeks in class.
-The apprentice must complete 150 hours of self-study and 4,500 hours in the workplace with an ITA-approved sponsor.
+The program usually takes about four years to complete, with a total of 18 weeks in class.
+In addition to the in-class training, the apprentice must complete 6,000 hours in the workplace with an ITA-approved sponsor.

-Successful completion of the program earns apprentices a Red Seal certification, and a Certificate of Apprenticeship.
+Successful completion of the program earns apprentices a Red Seal certification, and a Certificate of Apprenticeship which is recognized in every province in Canada.

 Learn the trade hands-on